-9. Export four copies of the image, one with no proof adjustment layers, one with Hue & Saturation layer, one with tonal adjustment layer, and one with sharpening.
+9. Export four copies of the image, one with no proof adjustment layers, one with the Hue & Saturation layer, one with the tonal adjustment layer, and one with sharpening applied.

 This step may or may not be necessary depending on the layout software.
 If it accepts PSD files, you may be able to leave your files the way they are but save multiple copies with different layers turned on.
 To keep things simple, you may prefer to export them to TIFF format to make sure that an unexpected layer is left turned on.
 Make sure the name them to reflect the adjustment they represent.

 10. Repeat the steps above for other images you wish to include.
 Pay attention that they fit in the number of pages your proof will have.

 Carefully save all the images, with all their layers and layer masks intact.
 You will apply a final adjustment if necessary after seeing the proof.
 Keep backup copies, you don’t want to lose hours of work.

 11. Lay out the images you exported with the intention of reviewing for image quality

 Using your layout software, include these four photographs in their original size preferably on pages with nothing behind them so that you can put them side by side for comparison.
 If you have too many images you want to test and cannot leave the backs empty, lay them out so that one set of images are on the odd-numbered pages and the next one on even-numbered pages.
 This way, you can put 4 test versions of one image side by side for comparison with no difficulty.
 In this stage, I use InDesign CS5 but whatever you are using may work as well.
 Make sure the exported photographs have ICC profiles embedded, and the color space is converted to sRGB.